 Forming an LLC allows you to protect your personal assets in case your business is sued or files for bankruptcy.

-Usually, this is the main factor when entrepreneurs are making a decision about their business and choosing between sole proprietorship and an LLC.
+Usually, this is the main factor when entrepreneurs are making a decision about their business and choosing between a sole proprietorship or an LLC.
 Here is an example for comparison:

-Now let’s imagine the same situation with an individual entrepreneur.
-The Individual Entrepreneur would have to pay 200,000 GEL with their own personal money or assets, such as property or land.
+Now let’s imagine the same situation with an Individual Entrepreneur.
+The Individual Entrepreneur would have to pay 200,000 GEL from their own personal money or assets, such as property or land.